nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 <sup>3</sup> an example of a valid JSON Web Token (JWT) for the purposes of GP Connect can be found in the [Cross Organisation Audit & Provenance](integration_cross_organisation_audit_and_provenance.html) guidance.

+{% include important.html content="Note that according to [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2]) all HTTP header fields names are case insensitive and should be handled as such." %}

 ### Proxy ###

 - Provides PKI client and server credentials to allow verification of proxy system (by both consumer and provider systems).